Pavement Licences

 You will receive an email confirmation once you have submitted your application.
 This will contain an application reference and a payment reference for your records.

-The application will be subject to a public consultation period of five working days.
-This begins the day after you submitted your application.
+The application will be subject to a public consultation period of 14 working days.
+This begins the day after you submitted your application and does not include public holidays.
 If you are notified that your application is invalid or omitting information the consultation period will start from the day after your application is deemed valid.
-We will post notice of the application on our website and also send it for consideration to the following consultees:

 • Warwickshire Police